ogosborne/fasta_alignment_filters/README.md

 # fasta_alignment_filters

-This repository contains various python scripts for manipulating and filtering fasta alignments
+This repository contains various python scripts for manipulating and filtering fasta alignments.
+The scripts were developed for the publication below, please cite if used!

 Author: Owen G Osborne

+Citation: Osborne, OG, Ciezarek, A, Wilson, T, Crayn, D, Hutton, I, Baker, WJ, Turnbull CGN, Savolainen, V. 2019.
+Speciation in Howea Palms Occurred in Sympatry, Was Preceded by Ancestral Admixture, and Was Associated with Edaphic and Phenological Adaptation.
+Molecular Biology and Evolution, 36(12), 2682–2697. https://doi.org/10.1093/molbev/msz166

 # cat_alns.py